 Spiciness from the dried chiles and sweetness from the chocolate are only two of many unique characteristics in this kitchen-sink style sauce.
 I sometimes wonder how one decided to combine such eclectic ingredients together to yield something so prized in Mexican cuisine.

 The morning of my mole expedition, I butchered two beautiful chickens.
-I reserved the wings, thighs, and drumsticks for my Korean fried chicken, which was on the menu later that weekend, and then simmered the wing tips, backbones, and breasts with some onion, carrot, bay leaves, peppercorns, parsley stems, salt, and water to make chicken stock.
+I reserved the wings, thighs, and drumsticks for my Korean fried chicken, which was on the menu later that weekend.
+Then I simmered the wing tips, backbones, and breasts with some onion, carrot, bay leaves, peppercorns, parsley stems, salt, and water to make chicken stock.

-I reserved the breast meat, which I shredded, to become the filling for my Mole poblano enchiladas (or enmoladas), and used a good part of my fresh, homemade chicken stock in the actual mole.
+I reserved the breast meat, which I shredded, to become the filling for my Mole poblano enchiladas (or enmoladas).
+I also used a good part of my fresh, homemade chicken stock in the actual mole.
 Talk about utilizing every part of the chicken!
-That’s really the way it should be done.
+That's really the way it should be done.
 No shortcuts here 🙂

 Meanwhile, I prepared my mise en place (literally translates to "putting in place" in French) for the mole poblano.
 Good prep work is paramount in successful cooking especially when faced with such a complex product as mole poblano.